Introduction to Sysstat

 the daily data file to reinitialize the kernel counters.
 This can

-be automated by installing the
+be automated by enabling the previously installed systemd unit by

-using the following command as the
+running the following command as the

 cifsiostat, iostat, mpstat, pidstat,